bluekitchen/btstack/chipset/README.md

 **SCO data** is not supported since it is LE only.

-**Baud rate** is fixed to 115200 at the moment althouth the firmware could be extended to support a baud rate change.
+**Baud rate** is fixed to 115200 by the patch althouth the firmware could be extended to support a baud rate change.

 **Init script** is not required.